StepashaxGod/NewsCrypto/README.md

 - creating a login.html with styles

-- creating logic for the login
+- creating logic for the login (decided to keep it simple, store the users in a list)

 - transmitting file to the server 3000

+- creating a session for the user

 TO-DO:																																			DONE:
-Create a simple html structure for the news (header - main page to display news)											√ (YES) Create styles for the main page that it looks tidy for the user																√ (YES) Creating static news data as a array with necessary data like(header, publisher, date published, link)			√ (YES) Working with API and establishing a connection via the express server														√ (YES) Storing news in a localStorage of google chrome to avoid multiple api requests											√ (YES) Creating a archive.js file to work with the past.html:																			√ (YES)
+Create a simple html structure for the news (header - main page to display news)											√ (DONE) Create styles for the main page that it looks tidy for the user																√ (DONE) Creating static news data as a array with necessary data like(header, publisher, date published, link)			√ (DONE) Working with API and establishing a connection via the express server														√ (DONE) Storing news in a localStorage of google chrome to avoid multiple api requests											√ (DONE) Creating a archive.js file to work with the past.html:																			√ (DONE)
-- (serves as the archive news page that asks for news from localstorage) Merging news(with each request to api server, if new news received, adding them to localstorage)					√ (YES) Displaying past news from localStorage based ont the date 																		√ (YES) Creating a login page login.html																											√ (YES) Logic for the login.html 																													(in process...) transmitting files to server, so can utilize node.js																				(in process...)
+- (serves as the archive news page that asks for news from localstorage) Merging news(with each request to api server, if new news received, adding them to localstorage)					√ (DONE) Displaying past news from localStorage based ont the date 																		√ (DONE) Creating a login page login.html																											√ (DONE) Logic for the login.html 																													(in process...) transmitting files to server, so can utilize node.js																				√ (DONE) Creating register form for the user																										√ (DONE) Creating a session(Cookie for the user)																								(in process...)